jsca0/MiniBid/README.md

 ### Project Structure
 IMAGE

+### Node.js Libraries Used
+MiniBid uses: express nodemon mongoose body-parser dotenv joi bcryptjs jsonwebtoken
 ### Setup and Installation
 First set up a new collection in mongodb called 'MiniBid' and get the ????LINK????.
 Fill the link's \<password> and change 'myFisrtDatabase' to 'MiniBid'.
-This link will be used to connect the MiniBid application to the new mongodb collection.
+This link will be used to connect the MiniBid application to the new mongoDB collection.

 IMAGE

 Next make sure a ```.env``` file exists in MiniBid's root directory.
-In ```.env``` create a variable ```DB_CONNECTOR``` and give it the mongodb link.
+In ```.env``` create a variable ```DB_CONNECTOR``` and give it the mongoDB link.
 Then create a variable ```TOKEN_SECRET``` and set it to a secret value, MiniBid will use this value when authenticating user tokens.

   To install and start MiniBid: